remnrem/luna-doc/docs/ref/annotations.md

 The standard `.annot` specification involves at least six tab-delimited fields (optionally allowing whitespace delimiters instead).
-There are numerous options and alternatives the supplement this basic format, as outlined below:
+There are numerous options and alternatives that supplement this basic format, as outlined below:

  - [Column formats](#columnformats) : full (six-column) versus reduced (3 or 4 column) formats